sandeepannandi/sandeepannandi/README.md

 # Hello, I'm Sandeepan Nandi 👋

 ## About Me
-Welcome to my GitHub profile!
 Software developer and AI enthusiast with a passion for creating intelligent systems that solve real-world problems.
 I enjoy working at the intersection of machine learning and software engineering, building applications that leverage AI capabilities.
 Currently I'm building 2 mobile apps and an FPS game.

 ## 🔭 Current Focus
 - Developing a 3D zombie game with Three JS